The best free VPN

 5. Hotspot Shield Free

-A promising VPN, but the ads and toolbars can be overbearing
+A promising VPN that's easy to install and use, but the ads can be a little overbearing

 However, Hotspot Shield developer Anchorfree has recently made steps to improve its service to free users.
 While you'll have to put up with a decent number of ads and frequent pleading to upgrade to the Elite version, some of the more insidious aspects – browser toolbars, page-injected advertising – have been shown the door.